 The regulations state that landlords must hire a qualified person to carry out checks on the electrical installations in their rental properties.
 This check must establish whether the installations are in compliance with the 2018 edition of the Institute of Engineering and Technology wiring regulations.
 They must then create a report with the result of the inspection as well as the date of the next inspection (within the next five years).

 If the report identifies a breach with regulations, landlords have 28 days in which to arrange for remedial works, followed by a reinspection to ensure that the property is now in full compliance with the regulations.This report must be made available to existing tenants with 28 days of it being received by the landlord, and available to new tenants when they move in.

 Of course, it should be remembered that we now live in unprecedented times.
-As lockdown grips the country, the government has taken steps to make things easier for businesses and has delayed the introduction of certain pieces of legislation in order to simplify life for everyone at this time.
-In spite of this, however, there does not appear to be any current plans to push back these regulations or make any changes to them.
+As lockdown grips the country, the government has taken steps to make things easier for businesses and has delayed the introduction of certain pieces of legislation to simplify life for everyone at this time.
+Despite this, however, there does not appear to be any current plans to push back these regulations or make any changes to them.
 Fire safety work is considered to be essential under British government guidelines.
-Electrical fires can occur due to a number of reasons including light fixtures, overloading electrical sockets or extension leads and outdated wiring systems.
-Companies are making changes in order to be able to operate effectively under lockdown conditions.
+Electrical fires can occur due to several including light fixtures, overloading electrical sockets or extension leads and outdated wiring systems.
+Companies are making changes in to be able to operate effectively under lockdown conditions.
 As such it is expected that landlords will be required to comply with these regulations as they have been originally set out.

-It is a great idea for landlords to get in contact with us in order for us to get this report carried out.on your property This will mean that there are no painful moments of having to rush through the remedial works or holding up a Tenant moving in.
+It is a great idea for landlords to get in contact with us today! for us to get this report carried out.on your property This will mean that there are no painful moments of having to rush through the remedial works or holding up a Tenant moving in.